adgsenpai/whatsapp-birthday-bot/README.md

 3. You can download my python with the libaries and paste it in the directory mentioned above if you want to skip the next steps and run the program.

-4. If you wanna install libaries manually its listed below :)
+4. If you wanna install libraries manually its listed below :)

 to install use pip3 install in the C:\Python38 directory :) example of one package being installed